Essential Components of a Cyber Incident Response Plan Template

 Date: 22 May 2020

-As specialists in cyber incident response and information security crisis management and creators of the leading Cyber Incident Planning & Response training certified by the UK-Government's NCSC, the advice in this blog is from the years of experience in training, providing consultancy and mastery in cyber incident management.
+As specialists in cyber incident response and information security crisis management and creators of the leading NCSC Assured Training in Cyber Incident Planning & Response, the advice in this blog is from years of experience in training, providing consultancy and mastery in effective incident management.

 Download the free cyber response template here